zrlio/disni/README.md

 		}
 	}
 ```
-At the server, allocate an endpoint group and initialize it with the factory, create an endpoint, bind it and accept connections
+At the server, allocate an endpoint group and initialize it with the factory, create a server endpoint, bind it and accept connections
 ```
 	RdmaActiveEndpointGroup endpointGroup = new RdmaActiveEndpointGroup<CustomServerEndpoint>();
 	CustomFactory factory = new CustomFactory(endpointGroup);